moha-sihab/Challenge-Response-Authentication/README.md

 How does CRAM (Challenge-Response Authentication Mechanism) work in this project?

 The approach follows a pattern commonly seen in apps that support biometric authentication.
-It begins with an "initiation" phase—typically found in the app’s settings or configuration menu—where the user enables biometric login.
+It begins with an "initiation" phase (typically found in the app’s settings or configuration menu) where the user enables biometric login.

 Here is the initial flow: